1arslan/1arslan/README.md

   Data Scientist...

+- 🔭 I’m currently working on an ML project
+- 🌱 I’m currently learning advanced machine learning techniques and deep learning frameworks
+- 💬 Ask me about instance segmentation, YOLOv8, U-Net, and computer vision
+- 📫 How to reach me: arslanshabbir415@gmail.com
+- ⚡ Fun fact: I enjoy exploring new technologies and integrating them into practical applications

 <!--
 **1arslan/1arslan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.